Does Saffron Get Expired?

-That being said, both powdered Saffron and Saffron strands usually come with a best-by date.
+That being said, both powdered saffron and saffron strands usually come with a best-by date.
 And as long as you take good care of the spice, it will last many months or even years past that date.

 If there’s no date on the package, you can assume it should retain most of its taste for 2 – 3 years.
-Of course, as time goes by, you might need to add more of it to the dish you’re cooking for it to taste as it is supposed to.
+Of course, as time goes by, you might need to add more of it to the dish you’re cooking for it to taste as it supposed to.

 How to Tell if Saffron Has Gone Bad

-But the spice, like other ones, loses its strength gradually.
+But the spice, like other ones, loses its potency gradually.
 Therefore, after storing it for a long time, it might have little to no flavor.
 Thus, if you keep it for a prolonged period, it’s best to test if there’s any flavor left before using it.